emlid/navio2-docs/docs/Navio-APM/configuring-raspberry-pi.md

 For Ubuntu\Linux:
 ```
 sudo dd bs=1M if=emlid-raspberrypi2-raspbian-rt-20150401.img of=/dev/mmcblk0
 ```

 For Mac OS:
+* Find the memory card using `diskutil list` command(Try running it with and without the card inserted).
+It will be one of the /dev/diskX instances.
+**Be careful with the number as you might destroy your whole OS X installation.**
+* Unmount the disk with `sudo diskutil unmountDisk /dev/diskX`
+* Write the image with
 ```
-sudo dd bs=1m if=emlid-raspberrypi2-raspbian-rt-20150401.img of=/dev/mmcblk0
+sudo dd bs=1m if=emlid-raspberrypi2-raspbian-rt-20150401.img of=/dev/rdiskX
 ```

-in a console, where /dev/mmcblk0 is your sd card drive.
+Notice the addition of r in the disk path.
+It shows that that's this device is not buffered and will make the writing procedure much faster.
 The process may take a few minutes, after it’s finished dd will display a message.

 More detailed instructions are available [here](http://www.raspberrypi.org/documentation/installation/installing-images/).